pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 **What methods can be used to abstract application secrets away from application configuration during development and deployment?**

 Part of Contoso's requirements is to encapsulate sensitive configuration data away from application configuration.
+AKV meets the requirement for FIPS 140-2 Level 2 validated Hardware Security Modules (HSM's) when storing configuration data so it is exceptionally secure and is a right fit for Contoso's needs.

-This can be accomplished by storing sensitive configuration information in Azure Key Vault and registering the application with Azure AD.
+Application integration with AKV can be accomplished by first adding sensitive configuration information in AKV and registering the application with Azure AD.
 After registration, the application can use its client id and authentication key to connect to Azure Key Vault (AKV) using the Microsoft Managed Identity.
+Applications must be refactored to use the **Microsoft Azure Key Vault Configuration Provider** package to load app secrets as configuration values during startup.

+The configuration Provider is in this package: **Microsoft.Extensions.Configuration.AzureKeyVault**   During refactoring development teams will also remove any code-level secrets from application configuration and moving forward, Contoso development teams can use this method for controlling access to sensitive configuration data.

 For context, consider this image from Microsoft: